 The Organization has two line of credit agreements with a financial institution in the amounts of \$800,000 and \$500,000.
-The agreements carry interest at the rate of LIBOR plus 0.90%, (an effective rate of 1.36% at June 30, 2016) and are secured by certain investments of the Organization.
-Interest payments are due monthly and the unpaid principal is due at the end of the term of the agreements, which expire in February 2017.
-There were no outstanding borrowings at June 30, 2016 and 2015.
+The agreements carry interest at the rate of LIBOR plus 0.90%, (an effective rate of 1.96% at June 30, 2017) and are secured by certain investments of the Organization.
+Interest payments are due monthly and the unpaid principal is due at the end of the term of the agreements.
+The agreement expired in November 2017 and the Organization received commitments from the financial institution to extend the line of credit to November 2018.
+The Organization is in the process of finalizing the extension and management expects this to happen in December 2017.
+There were no outstanding borrowings at June 30, 2017 and 2016.